Richard A. Chaifetz School of Business

 Academic Advising/Faculty Mentoring

-In their first semester, business school students are assigned an academic advisor who will assist students in sequencing the courses needed to graduate.
-In addition, the academic advisors serve as the liaison between students and a number of student-centered services available on campus.
+During summer orientation conducted prior to the start of classes, students are assigned an academic advisor.
+These full-time professional advisors assist students in sequencing the courses needed to graduate and serve an important role as the liaison between students and a number of student-centered support services available on campus.
 Business school students may also work with faculty mentors who provide career advice, general guidance, and are available to discuss students’ personal and educational goals.

 Academic Integrity